BeeChains/ancientmanuscripts/README.md

 First,

-Open [ancientmanuscripts](https://beechains.github.io/ancientmanuscripts.github.io/) with your browser to see the result.
+Open the [ancientmanuscripts](https://beechains.github.io/ancientmanuscripts.github.io/) of your Spirit to see the result.

 ALL Will Pass, IF You LET IT GO!